PepijnSenders/elixir-pep/README.md

 });
 ```

+### Exceptions

+Reserved namespaces are: console.

+### Console tool

+There a couple of built-in tools to improve work speed.

+- gulp console@create-module
+	- Will create a module in your config file

 ### Configuration

 As you can see in the previous example the pep function requires only ONE argument and this is the config in the form of an object.